calebcodesgud/Personal-finance-webscraper/README.md

 - Each scrape takes 10-20 seconds to complete
 - All scrapers share a single Chrome driver instance for efficiency
 - Website structures may change over time, requiring script updates
-- URLs are centrally managed in `links.json` for easy configuration
+- URLs and enabled flags are centrally managed in `links.json` for easy configuration